Transmissible Venereal Tumor – TVT

 There are only two known kinds of cancer that are transmissible: TVT (transmissible venereal tumor) and the Tasmanian Devil Facial Tumor.
-There is no known transmissible cancer in humans, and even sick or weak people can’t get it, so don’t worry about getting it.
+There is no known transmissible cancer in humans, and even sick or weak people cannot get it, so don’t worry about contracting it.

 However, dogs can get it easily by sexual contact.
-That’s why sterilization is so important, specially in area where the cancer is frequent.
+That’s why sterilization is so important, especially in areas where the cancer is frequent.

-Once the dog gets the disease, it can develop into a bleeding cauliflower-shape tumor in a time frame of 2 to 6 months, but the first lesions will appear in 3 weeks’ time.
-TVT can be treated but it has to be detected on time, thus a test called cytology is so important, this test implies taking some samples from the affected area, tint it with some special dyes and examine it under the microscope, the cancerous cells have a very distinctive shape and can be detected even in small amounts by a skilled technician.
+Once the dog gets the disease, it can develop into a bleeding cauliflower-shaped tumor in a time-frame of 2 to 6 months, but the first lesions will appear in 3 weeks’ time.
+TVT can be treated but it has to be detected in time, thus a test called cytology is so important.
+This test implies taking some samples from the affected area, tint it with some special dyes and examine it under the microscope.
+The cancerous cells have a very distinctive shape and can be detected even in small amounts by a skilled technician.
 The test is repeated in 3 weeks in order to identify any cancerous cells that may have had developed during this time.

-TVT is been treated by chemotherapy and sometimes over 8 doses have to be administered, most strong and well nourished dogs survive the infection and then they are immune to TVT.
-There are not vaccines for TVT, so the best way to protect your dog is by sterilizing it.
+TVT is treated by chemotherapy and sometimes over 8 doses have to be administered.
+Most strong and well nourished dogs survive the infection and then they are immune to TVT.
+There are no vaccines for TVT, so the best way to protect your dog is by sterilizing it.